Loïc Bruni and Myriam Nicole: the most complicated seasons of their careers

 “I arrived there with the feeling of having regained the form I lost after my concussion and getting Covid," says Nicole.
 "I could attack as I wanted."

-Nicole won the Swiss round ahead of local favourite and the then leader of the overall classification Camille Balanche.
+Nicole won the Swiss round ahead of local favorite and the then leader of the overall classification Camille Balanche.
 Just the motivation she needed.

 8 min